Gaddafi son used his paintings to promote Libyan culture

 A website set up by Saif al-Islam's Gaddafi International Charity and Development Foundation to promote the exhibition no longer works.

-The catalog showed his colorful works including dreamlike paintings of the desert, some with the specter of his father's defiant face or the Bedouin tents favored by the flamboyant strongman.
+The catalogue showed his colourful works including dreamlike paintings of the desert, some with the spectre of his father's defiant face or the Bedouin tents favoured by the flamboyant strongman.

-"Beautiful Rose", a long-stemmed red rose painted on fabric, was dedicated to "someone who counted in the artist's life, who brought him joyous colors".
+"Beautiful Rose," a long-stemmed red rose painted on fabric, was dedicated to "someone who counted in the artist's life, who brought him joyous colours."

 His works were not well received by art critics.

-Jonathan Jones, art critic for Britain's Guardian newspaper, said the paintings "just end up confirming all the old stereotypes about dictators, or dictators' sons".
+Jonathan Jones, art critic for the Guardian, said the paintings "just end up confirming all the old stereotypes about dictators, or dictators' sons."

 "Ever since Nero there has been a depressing connection between bad art and megalomaniac regimes: Hitler the opera lover, architect and painter; Stalin the poet," Jones wrote in August this year as he went back to his review from 2002.